qige023/Glorex/README.md

 * Text Rendering support (muti-language using UTF-8)
 * Model import support
 * Multi-touch control support
-* Physics/ Collision Detection/ Animation /Scene Management (will coming soon)
+* Physics/ Collision Detection/ Animation /Scene Management (coming soon)
 * Nice framework and examples based on a couple of projects (see below)
 * Plenty demos (currently 10+ 3D demos) in a single demo app (see below)
 * Use Gradle for Building On Android, easy to build